 "F" FAILURE: This mark indicates poor scholastic work or failure to officially withdraw from the course.
 In such cases, students must take the required courses at the next oppor- tunity.
 Students may repeat an elective course if desired.
 No quality points are allowed.

 "I" This symbol indicates that a student has completed the major portion of the requirements for a given course, but for reasons beyond expected control (such as illness or family emergency), could not complete the course requirements.
 Normally, incomplete grades must be removed by the end of the first semester following the awarding of the incom- plete.
-If an "Incomplete" is not satisfactorily removed after two semesters of matricula- tion, the symbol "I" will be changed to "F." To remove an “Incomplete,” the student must secure a permit from the Registrar's Office and submit it to the instructor.
+If an "Incomplete" is not satisfactorily removed after two semesters of matricula- tion, the symbol "I" will be changed to "F." To remove an “Incomplete,” the student must secure a permit from the Office of Academic Services and Registrar and submit it to the instructor.
 The instructor will execute a Request to Remove an Incomplete form and submit it to the Office of the Vice President of Academic Affairs for approval.

 "IP" This symbol indicates that credit has not been given in courses that require a continua- tion of work beyond the term for which the student signed up for the course.
 The use of this symbol is approved for dissertation and thesis hours and project courses.
 Students may enroll in and take courses in which the “IP” symbol is awarded for up to three suc- cessive terms.
 With the exception of Learning Support and Regents’ Test remediation courses, this symbol cannot be used for other courses.
 If the student has not completed the course(s) after three successive terms, the student must request and be granted ap- proval to re-enroll in the course(s) by the Department Chair, Dean and Vice President for Academic Affairs.
 This symbol cannot be substituted for an “I” (incomplete).